In the guide

 - on the first day of Diwali and the three days immediately preceding this

-If you wish to sell outside of these periods, then you will need to apply for an all-year sales licence and pay a fee of £500.Back to top
+If you wish to supply adult fireworks outside of these periods, then you will need to apply for an all-year supply licence and pay a fee of £500.Back to top

 How do you obtain a licence to store fireworks?